-The Global Public Policy Network (GPPN) is a partnership between Columbia University, Sciences Po Paris, London School of Economics and Political Science (LSE), Lee Kuan Yew School of Public Policy at the National University of Singapore, FGV-EAESP in São Paulo, Graduate School of Public Policy (GraSPP) at the University of Tokyo, and the Hertie School of Governance in Berlin.
+The Global Public Policy Network (GPPN) is a partnership between Columbia University, Sciences Po Paris, London School of Economics and Political Science (LSE), Lee Kuan Yew School of Public Policy at the National University of Singapore, FGV-EAESP in São Paulo, Graduate School of Public Policy (GraSPP) at the University of Tokyo, and the Hertie School in Berlin.

 The mission of GPPN is to address the most pressing public policy challenges of the 21st century.
 It aims to have policy impact, be influential in public policy education and training, and to be innovative in teaching and research through a number of activities:

 - Dual degree programs and student exchanges